connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A member of the public who wishes to obtain a restricted arrest record must first obtain authorization from a court of competent jurisdiction.
 Generally, this involves submitting a petition to the court, usually the Superior Court in the jurisdiction where the arrest happened.
 It is advisable to contact the Court Clerk's Office for information on the specific form needed.
 Attorneys at the law clinics and staff at the public information desk may also have the information needed.
 Otherwise, the individual should consider professional legal services to increase their odds of success.

 Generally, before granting petitions for access to restricted records, the court will consider several factors.
-The prime factor considered is whether the requestor’s need to access that record outweighs the reason for restricting access in the first place.
-The court may also consider the requestor’s intended use of the record.
+The prime factor considered is whether the requester's need to access that record outweighs the reason for restricting access in the first place.
+The court may also consider the requester's intended use of the record.
 If the petition is successful, the court will issue an order notifying the record custodian of its decision and any terms surrounding access to the record.
-Likewise, the requestor must attach a copy of the order when applying for the record.
+Likewise, the requester must attach a copy of the order when applying for the record.

 Note: If the court grants access to a restricted record, one of the terms of access is usually the redaction of sensitive details.
 In this case, the record custodian will review the document and blot out sensitive content before the requestor accesses it.

-Interested persons may lookup arrest records online by searching databases maintained by the record custodian.
+Interested persons may look up arrest records online by searching databases maintained by the record custodians.
 Usually, the record custodian is the local police department in the county where the arrest happened.
 It may also be the Connecticut Department of Corrections when the arresting agency is a state or federal law enforcement agency.

 To find an arrest record maintained by the police department, visit the agency's official website and click the link to its jail roster or arrest log.
 Sometimes, this link is visible in a side menu or on the navigation bar.
 It may also appear as a shortcut towards the bottom of the page.
 For example, the Hartford City Police Department maintains a daily arrest log, which is only a list of persons taken into custody on the present day.
 To access older arrest records, the requestor must contact the police records division.

-Besides the aforementioned sources, one may obtain arrest records from third-party aggregate websites.
+Apart from official sources, record seekers may obtain arrest records from third-party aggregate websites.
 Searching aggregate websites can be helpful when a searcher is unsure of the specific custodian for the arrest record they seek.
 Note, however, that these service providers are not affiliated with the government.
 Hence, there is no guarantee of the accuracy or completeness of the records obtained.
 Nevertheless, third-party aggregate websites are useful for beginning an online search for an arrest record.

 How Long Do Arrests Stay on Your Record in Connecticut